Skip to content

 ./runtests

-# run a single test file with an appropriate settings module
+# run one or more focused tests with an appropriate settings module

 ./runtests src/tests/test_minimal_settings_no_async.py